 - To increase the quality and cost-effectiveness of organizational structures for providing mental health services to youth at all levels of the juvenile justice system.

-Melton and Pagliocca (1992) note that emotionally disturbed youth in the juvenile justice system have many of the same mental health needs as emotionally disturbed youth in the general population.
+Melton and Pagliocca (1992) note that emotionally disturbed youth in the Start Printed Page 6514juvenile justice system have many of the same mental health needs as emotionally disturbed youth in the general population.
 However, the identification of needs and the delivery of services to meet those needs pose unique challenges for the juvenile justice system.
 When designing and selecting programs for youth, juvenile justice administrators must consider a host of goals, including community safety, accountability, incapacitation, and retribution.
 Some of these goals may complicate or even conflict with the more traditional goals of mental health and substance abuse service delivery.
 For example, even if a juvenile's mental health needs might be better served by a community-based program, a judge may consider only residential options because of the severity of the youth's offense.